Recipes

 Bohemienne

-The simple addition of a teaspoon or two of tarragon to the bechamel makes it a bohemienne sauce.
-This is a sauce that is traditionally served cold with cold fish or poached salmon.
+Adding a teaspoon or two of tarragon to the bechamel makes it a bohemian sauce.
+This sauce is traditionally served cold with cold fish or poached salmon.

 Cardinal